 Un Poquito Mas

-Let’s cheers with the typical Mexican “¡Arriba (glass up), abajo (glass down), al centro (glass in the center), pa’ dentro (inside — this is when you drink)!
+Don’t forget to cheers the Mexican way: “¡Arriba (glass up), abajo (glass down), al centro (glass in the center), pa’ dentro (this is when you drink)!
 Happy Cinco de Mayo!